srajsavong/srajsavong/role_permission.md

 - save
 - delete
 - create
-- "*": this wildcard action define all actions allowed on this scope Each action key is set to `true`.
-If not, the action is simply denied.
+- "*": this wildcard action define all actions allowed on a scope Each action key is set to `true`.
+If not, or unset, the action is simply denied.

+> locations restricted: In some case, you want to restrict actions for one or some locations.
+The value of the action is now an array of ids of location.

 We could add special actions like `send-email` or `export` as actions or as nested actions if we need to go deeper in a component

-> locations restricted: In some case, you want to restrict actions from a scope for one or some locations.
-The value of the action is now an array of ids of location.

 ```json
   {